Juvenile Rheumatoid Arthritis

 - Weight loss and a reduced appetite

-Symptoms typically vary from person to person and some are specific to certain subtypes of JRA.
+Symptoms typically vary from person to person although some are specific to certain subtypes of JRA.
 It is also possible for symptoms to alter over time, even over the course of a single day.

 If symptoms arise it is important to seek medical attention.
 By examining the symptoms a child is experiencing and ruling out other possible causes, a doctor will generally be able to identify whether JRA is present.
+In addition, the free Ada app can be used to carry out a symptom assessment.

 Juvenile rheumatoid arthritis complications